 Once you begin, the trail is well-marked and takes you along an 8.3-mile loop, though you can make the loop longer or shorter by venturing onto other trails.
 Find a trail map here.

 The trail will run you through slot canyons and along mountainsides until you eventually end up back at the parking lot.
-This is one of the best hikes in Arizona due to its diversity and views without the crowds.
+This is one of the top hikes in Arizona due to its diversity and views without the crowds.

 Keep in mind that there is no nearby accommodation, and you should consider camping near this park instead.
 Refer to our gear section above for some advice on what to bring on your Arizona trip!